ZhiyuanYaoJ/zhiyuanyaoj.github.io/_posts/2021/2021-12-19-paper-neurips.md

 ![Gather.Town](https://zhiyuanyaoj.github.io/assets/images/X/PhD/paper/2021/zoomville.png)

-I'm currently working on the two follow up papers -- yes, during Xmas, in Swiss, when I go skiing/snowboarding.
-Hopefully we can see more results in the brief future.
+I'm currently working on the two follow-up papers -- yes, during Xmas, in Swiss, when I go skiing/snowboarding.
+Hopefully, we can see more results in the brief future.

 Cheers! ;)